UmrahJaved/challenge-collecting-data/README.md

 By applying loop on every advertisement on the webpage, we scrapped all the features about the property.

-Finally, using pool from multiprocessing, we extracted all of the raw data from all the advertisements.
+Finally, using pool from multiprocessing, we extracted all of the raw data from all the advertisements, clean it and transfer it into csv file.